phpconcept/aruba-ws-server/README.md

 ## Known Caveats

-As of Release v1.0, some known caveats are :
+As of today, some known caveats are :
 - /!\ Only ws:// is supported today by the websocket daemon, which means communication is in clear.
 No support yet of wss:// with certificate.
+- AWSS is only supporting Aruba Instant Access Point deployment model, because only tested in this environment.
+Use of controlled model, or through Aruba Cental IOT Connector is not yet tested.

 ## WARNING :
  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR